portive/slate-plugin/docs/guides/04-customizing-images.md

 You've seen how to use the `ImageBlock` preset to add images to the Slate Editor.

-Now let's see how to create a Custom Image Component with custom properties.
-For this example, we'll create an Image Component with a `title` attribute on the Image.
+Now let's see how to create a Custom Image Component.
+For this example, we'll create the Image Component but we'll add a `title` attribute to the Image.

-To start, we'll take a look at the existing `ImageBlock` preset and then modify it.
+Let's start by looking at and modifing the type of the `ImageBlockElement`.

 ## Custom Image Type